 As far as the tribal identity goes, Kirati-Mongolians must necessarily include entire population of Nepal who bear Mongolian features, that is to say, Magar, Pun, Gurung, Tamang, Thakuri, Tharu, Newar, Sakya, Sherpa, Sunwar, Rai or Jimdar, Yakkha or Dewan, Limbu or Subba or Yakthumba, Lapche or Lepcha and so on.

 Woodcut picture, of Agam Singha Rai: Courtesy Brian Hodgson Esq, op cit, (ref: Francis Buchanan Hamilton in An Account of the Kingdom of Nepal, page 2, 54 etc).
 This picture has a historical significance as it happens to be the first ever picture of a Nepaulian (that is how they had spelt the word then) the Western World had seen of a Kirati-Mongolian.
-Secondly and more importantly, that Agam Singha had kept the manuscript of Gita described just above tucked in his “patuka” (cummerbund) when he had arrived at Fort William in 1773 A.D.
+It was providential that Agam Singha Rai was saved when the Kirati Royal Family was ambushed and slaughtered to the last man while passing through the dense forest of terai on their fateful and fatal journey out of Kiratdom.
+Nothing more can be said about that episode and it will remain forever an inscrutable mystery.
+Secondly but more importantly for this epistle, that Agam Singha had kept the manuscript of Gita described just above tucked in his “patuka” (cummerbund) in he manner of all Nepalese Highlanders, when he had arrived at Fort William in 1773 A.D.